South Africa national soccer team: FIFA World Cup

-Although South Africa has made three appearances in the World Cup, they have not made it past the first round.
+South Africa has made four appearances in the World Cup, making it past the first round once.
 The team's first attempt to qualify was for the 1994 World Cup, two years after they had been readmitted to FIFA.
 Their first appearance was in France 1998.
 Despite a 3–0 drubbing to France in their opening game, they went on to draw against Denmark and Saudi Arabia; the team finished third and thus exited the tournament.
 Korea/Japan 2002 saw them eliminated in the group stage again after drawing to Paraguay and beating Slovenia 1–0 for their first-ever World Cup win.
 The team finished third in their group, losing out to Paraguay on goal difference.

-Hosting the 2010 World Cup, they beat France 2–1 and drew 1–1 to Mexico, but lost 0–3 to Uruguay.
+Hosting the 2010 World Cup, they famously upset France 2–1 and drew 1–1 to Mexico, but lost 0–3 to Uruguay.
 They failed to advance to the round of 16, and became the first host country to fail to advance past the group stage.
+This would begin a long gap between appearances at the tournament for Bafana Bafana, but eventually ended after they qualified for the 2026 edition of the tournament, and made it to the round of 32 for the first time.